 A steroid cream is also sometimes used in conjunction with laser treatments.
 This is used to prevent Post-inflammatory Hyperpigmentation (PIH) which can happen with some laser treatments when there is scabbing of the skin involved.
 A steroid cream is usually used for 1 week post-laser treatments.

 STEP 2: Laser Treatments

-In recent years, the quickest and most effective way to treat pigmentation is by laser treatments.
+In recent years, the quickest and most effective way to treat and remove pigmentation is by laser treatments.
 The latest technology for removal is with a Pico-second laser, but that doesn’t mean that all other lasers are not good or sufficient either.
 We have 3 different types of laser machines in Mizu that we use for different types of spots.
 They are the Discovery Pico laser, the ProYellow laser, and the Q-switched laser.

 I started my career doing plenty of lasers and learning their quirks and capabilities – and over time, have chosen these 3 stalwarts to maximize the efficacies of my treatment.
 As a key opinion leader and trainer in both the Pico laser and the ProYellow laser, I choose my different lasers according to the different pigmentation conditions, the depths the lasers can reach, and I’ll sometimes incorporate all 3 different lasers for a course of treatment, as both epidermal and dermal pigmentations can both be present at the same time.